Sign up today and receive company updates straight to your inbox

 We are committed to clear, accessible communication about how the technology works and how we keep the community safe.
 Deep Fission is committed to keeping the community informed as the work progresses, and we’ll provide clear pathways for people to stay updated and engage as they wish.

-Our timeline outlines a clear, results-driven path from pilot reactor development to full-scale data center deployment.
+Our timeline outlines a clear, results-driven path from pilot reactor development to full-scale commercial deployment.

 -